The Power of Recycling: How Small Acts Make a Big Difference

 Recycling saves energy by reducing the need to make materials from scratch.
 Making products from scratch can be both labor intensive and expensive to collect, move and refine the natural resources needed for paper, aluminum, plastic, and so on.
 By using recycled materials instead of pulling new natural resources,

 manufacturers can make the same products with less energy and expense.
-Since recycled materials have already been refined and processed once; the second time around, the manufacturing process would consume less energy.
+Since recycled materials have already been refined and processed once; the second time around, manufacturing is much less energy- intensive than the first.
 When companies don’t have to process the raw materials from scratch, new products from recycled materials use up to 30% less energy.